top of page

 Committee member

-Joe is the son of the Chieftains’ founding father, Syd Holland, and is making his own positive impact on the club he calls home.
-A sturdy top-order batsman, Cap No.227 is a Hadspen junior product who made his senior debut in 2005–06.
-He is a Best & Fairest winner and joined the committee in 2022–23, where he also served as a junior program mentor.
+Son of Chieftains founding father Syd Holland, Joe is making his own lasting impact on the club.
+A sturdy top-order batsman and Cap No.227, he is a Hadspen junior product who debuted in seniors in 2005–06.
+A Best & Fairest winner, Joe joined the committee in 2022–23 and serves as a mentor in the junior program, helping guide the next generation of Chieftains.

 Lani Gunn